Zach Currier

-Zach Currier is a Canadian professional lacrosse player who currently plays as a midfielder for Waterdogs Lacrosse Club of the Premier Lacrosse League and as a transition player for the Calgary Roughnecks of the National Lacrosse League.
+Zach Currier is a Canadian professional lacrosse player who currently plays as a midfielder for the Philadelphia Waterdogs of the Premier Lacrosse League (PLL) and as a transition player for the San Diego Seals of the National Lacrosse League (NLL).
+He previously played for the Calgary Roughnecks of the NLL.

 Early life and career

 A native of Peterborough, Ontario, Currier has two older brothers, Josh, who is also a professional lacrosse player, and Andrei, and a younger sister, Grace.
 He is the son of Roger Currier and Michelle Dunn.
 He initially began playing lacrosse at the age of eight as a way to toughen him up for hockey.
 He attended Culver Military Academy for high school.

 College career

 Currier attended Princeton University where he played four years of lacrosse, playing in all situations.
 As a senior, he led the nation in assists (34) and points (58) among midfielders, earning first team All-American honors.
 Additionally, he led the Tigers in caused turnovers in both of his last two seasons.
 Currier graduated second all-time in ground balls at Princeton with 302.